oracle/graal/vscode/graalvm/README.md

 In order to start a debug session, first select the proper configuration using the Configuration drop-down in the Debug view.
 Once you have your launch configuration set, start your debug session with F5.
-Alternatively, you can run your configuration through the Command Palette (_Ctrl+Shift+P_ or _Command+Shift+P_ on macOS), by filtering on Debug: Select and Start Debugging or typing "debug", and selecting the configuration you want to debug.
+Alternatively, you can run your configuration through the Command Palette (Command Palette can be also opened by pressing F1, or _Ctrl+Shift+P_  hot keys combination for Linux and _Command+Shift+P_ for macOS), by filtering on Debug: Select and Start Debugging or typing "debug", and selecting the configuration you want to debug.

 ## Python Debugging